8 min read

 Fixes:

---grammarflag forces JSON, regex-like patterns, etc. Slower but reliable. - Lower temperature.
-A 0.7 default is creative; for instruction following, drop to 0.2–0.3.
+• Lower temperature.
+A 0.7 default is creative.
+For instruction following, drop it to 0.2-0.3.

 Tool calls fail or hallucinate

-Covered in post 11.
+We covered this in post 11.
 Quick recap of the three fixes:

 RAG retrieves irrelevant chunks

 Diagnosis.
-Almost always one of:
+It's almost always one of these:

 "It worked yesterday and doesn't today"

 Symptom.
-Same model, same prompt, suddenly different.
+Same model, same prompt, and suddenly it's different.

 Common causes: